DFE-Digital/get-into-teaching-app/app/views/content/train-to-teach-in-england-as-an-international-student.md

 As part of the application process, your training provider will confirm you’re suitable for teaching.
 They'll check:

-* your health
+* your health and physical capacity to train to teach

-* whether you’re safe to work with children
+* whether you’re safe to work with children (you'll need to undergo safeguarding and criminal record checks)

 * the standards you meet in English, maths and, if you want to teach primary school age children, science